Hey, this is AmBlue. How can I help you today?

 As we saw earlier, the Kubernetes cluster is shared by various teams.
 There is a possibility that one team may consume most of the Pods leaving other teams scarce.
 Namespace-level Pod restriction can mitigate this issue (Namespace is a virtual cluster).
 ResourceQuota is the means through which we can limit Pods’ usage within a Namespace.

 Kubernetes administrators create a ResourceQuota for each Namespace.
-Whenever a user creates or updates a Pod within a Namespace, ResourceQuota system checks if the limits are exceeded, If it is crossing the limits, it returns a “403 FORBIDDEN” error denying the action.
+Whenever a user creates or updates a Pod within a Namespace, the ResourceQuota system checks if the limits are exceeded, If it is crossing the limits, it returns a “403 FORBIDDEN” error denying the action.

 LimitRange is another policy that helps with resource constraints individually.
 As the name goes limits the range of “limits & requests” within a Namespace.